Signed in as:

 Publications written in collaboration with the group:

-I am an experimental physicist, specializing in classical mechanics, and I am also the group mascot.
+I am an experimental physicist, specializing in classical mechanics.
 In my spare time I enjoy chasing bouncy balls around the living room, receiving belly rubs, and vigilantly observing squirrels through the window.